HadrienG2/triple-buffer/README.md

     $ cargo test

-Then we have a concurrent test where a reader thread continuously observes the values from a rate-limited writer thread, and makes sure that he can see every single update without any incorrect value slipping in the middle.
+Then we have concurrent tests where, for example, a reader thread continuously observes the values from a rate-limited writer thread, and makes sure that he can see every single update without any incorrect value slipping in the middle.

-This test is more important, but it is also harder to run because one must first check some assumptions:
+These tests are more important, but also harder to run because one must first check some assumptions:

 - The testing host must have at least 2 physical CPU cores to test all possible